-Rent to rent as a niche strategy can work, whether you are the landlord at the top of the tree, or the tenant/landlord sub-letting to someone not named on the original tenancy agreement.
+Rent to rent as a niche strategy can work, whether you are the landlord or the tenant/landlord sub-letting to someone not named on the original tenancy agreement.

 Let’s explore the pros and cons of rent to rent, as well as what can possibly go wrong (clue: a lot).

 What Exactly is Rent to Rent?